fclaerho/buildstack/README.md

 			$ sudo apt-get update
 			$ sudo apt-get install debhelper dh-virtualenv

-    * on testing,
+  * [Setuptools][2]:test,
     if `nose2.cfg` is present and setup.py does not use it, the original setup.py will be backed up and a new one will be generated to call nose2.

 Pre-requisites